Adversarial Bandits with Knapsacks: High-probability algorithm for

 We apply Lemma~\ref{lm:adv-crux} for round $\sigma=\tau_{end}-\tau_{start}+1$ in the execution of \MainALG.
 Restated in our notation, $f(\sigma)$ in Lemma~\ref{lm:adv-crux} becomes

 Thus, we obtain that with probability at least $1-\delta$ we have

 where the regret term is $\reg(T) := (1+\tfrac{T}{B}) \left( R_{1,\,\delta/T}(T) + R_{2,\,\delta/T}(T) \right)$.

-\xhdr{Rescaling the budget.} Since we use rescaled budget $B_0$, it is important to connect the corresponding LP-values to those for the original budget $B$.
-We have the following general fact \citep[observed in][]{AgrawalDevanur-ec14}: for any outcome matrix $\vM$, budget $B$, time horizon $T$, and rescaling factor $\psi \in (0, 1]$ it holds that
+\xhdr{Rescaling the budget.} Since we use rescaled budget $B_0$, we need to connect the corresponding LP-values to those for the original budget $B$.
+We use the following general fact, observed in \citet{AgrawalDevanur-ec14}: for any outcome matrix $\vM$, budget $B$, time horizon $T$, and rescaling factor $\psi \in (0, 1]$,

 This holds because an optimal solution $\vec{\mu}$ to $\LP_{\vM, B, T}$, the vector $\psi\,\vec{\mu} $ is feasible to $\LP_{\vM, \psi B, T}$.